 Do Not Ignore Cycling Neck Pain

-While it is not uncommon for cyclist to experience some pain and stiffness in the neck, this does not mean that you should not take these symptoms seriously.
-If the pain is persistent, even after you have rested, there could be serious problems developing, such a degenerative disk.
+While it is not uncommon for cyclists to experience some pain and stiffness in the neck, this does not mean that you should not take these symptoms seriously.
+If the pain is persistent, even after you have rested, there could be serious problems developing, such as a degenerative disk.
 If your cycling neck pain continues, see a chiropractor for a consultation.

 Books About Neck Pain